davan690/deepG/README.md

 # Usage

+## generating of GenomeNet

-## Generate a genomic language model from a collection of FASTA files
+### Generate a genomic language model from a collection of FASTA files

 ``` r
 history <- trainNetwork(path = "input_dir")